drift-labs/gateway/README.md

 The full list of drift program error codes is available in the [API docs](https://drift-labs.github.io/v2-teacher/#errors)

 ### Common Errors
-`AccountNotFound` usually means the drift user account has not been initialized.
+`AccountNotFound` usually means the drift user (sub)account has not been initialized.
-Use the UI or Ts/Python sdk to initialize the account first.
+Use the UI or Ts/Python sdk to initialize the sub-account first.
 ```json
 {
   "code": 500,